Last Updated on May 19, 2023

 Type D

-Used buses are surprisingly cheap
+Used buses are surprisingly cheap.

-A 10-year-old 70-seater in decent-to-good condition with about 100,000 miles will cost between $40,000 and $50,000.
-The same bus, but with 150,000 miles will cost between $25,000 and $35,000.
+A 10-year-old 70-seater in decent-to-good condition with about 100,000 miles will cost anywhere between $15,000 and $40,000.
+The same bus, with 150,000 miles will cost between $7,000 and $13,000.

-If you find a 10-year-old 36-seater in decent condition with about 100,000 miles, the price will be between $25,000 and $35,000.
-Likewise, a 10-year-old 12-seater in decent condition with about 100,000 miles will cost between $15,000 and $25,000.
+If you find a 10-year-old 36-seater in decent condition with about 100,000 miles, the price will be between $8,000 and $20,000, and most bus prices are at the lower end of that range.
+Likewise, a 10-year-old 12-seater in decent condition with about 100,000 miles will cost between $8,000 and $13,000.

-It’s easy to find a used bus in the $5,000 to $15,000 price range if you’re willing to look in the 15 to 20 year range.
+It’s easy to find a used bus in the $6,000 to $8,000 price range if you’re willing to look in the 15 to 20 year range.

 Now, compare those prices to price ranges of similar-sized RVs.

 The Type A RV is the largest RV type, so it’s a good comparison for the 70-seat bus above.
-RVs in this size category with about 100,000 miles range from $60,000 to $200,000 or more.
-There are a lot of features and luxury items that escalate the price.
-Nonetheless, by choosing a bus over an RV, you’re saving between $10,000 and $20,000.
-The same RV with about 150,000 miles will range from $40,000 to $200,000 or more.
+RVs in this size category with about 100,000 miles range from $30,000 to $600,000 or more.
+By choosing a bus over an RV, you’re saving between $15,000 and $30,000, minimum.
+The same RV with about 150,000 miles will range from $30,000 well into the millions.
 This option is at least $5,000 to $15,000 more expensive than a used school bus.

 Used RV and School Bus Prices

-Used RV Type A | $40,000-$200,000 |
+Used RV (Type A) | $30,000-$60,000+ |

-Used RV Type C | $30,000-$50,000 |
+Used RV (Type C) | $16,000-$50,000+ |

-Used RV Type B | $20,000-$120,000 |
+Used RV (Type B) | $12,500-$40,000+ |

-Used School Bus Type A | $15,000-$25,000 |
+Used Bus (Type A) | $6,000-$15,000 |

-Used School Bus Type B | 25,000-$35,000 |
+Used Bus (Type B) | $7,000-$13,000 |

-Used School Bus Type C | $25,000-$50,000 |
+Used Bus (Type C) | $8,000-$20,000 |

-Used School Bus Type D | $25,000-$50,000 |
+Used Bus (type D) | $15,000-$40,000 |

-Skoolie | $10,000-$100,000 |
+Skoolie (fully converted) | $10,000-$100,000+ |

 New school bus prices

-Type A or Small | $50,000-$80,000 |
+Type A Bus | $50,000-80,000 |

-Type B or Medium | $80,000-$120,000 |
+Type B Bus | $80,000-$120,000 |

-Type C or Large | $100,000-$130,000 |
+Type C Bus | $100,000-$130,000 |

-Type D or Large | $110,000-$200,000 |
+Type D Bus | $110,000-$200,000 |

-New RVs | $10,000-$300,000 |
+New RV | $10,000-$300,000 |

 The cost of converting your used school bus